LT-IntroToAI-SY2526/assignment6-part1-per3-FrankMcCrudden/a6_part1_writeup.md

 What was the most challenging part of this assignment for you?
 How did you overcome it (or what help do you still need)?

 **YOUR ANSWER:**
+The hardest part for me was making sure I used the x value and y value when I needed to, and not accidently use the wrong one.
+I just took looking through my program three ties to make sure I didn't mess up.